MTF-Alpha1/woc-history/entries/users/tanoshii.md

 ![Is ok](https://badgen.net/static/status/ok/green?icon=discord)

-The best cat in woc.
+Tan oh shit! + one of the best cat in WoC!